POSTED BY May 24, 2018 COMMENTS (11)ON

-The criteria of completing 5 years of employment will be relaxed in case of death or permanent disability caused due due to accident.
-In this case employer will pay gratuity for 15/26 days of every completed year of service.
+The criteria of completing 5 years of employment will be relaxed in case of death or permanent disability caused due to an accident.
+In this case, the employer will pay gratuity for 15/26 days of every completed year of service.

-Gratuity act was originally passed in 1972.
-This act covers all the workers or employee’s in various companies, factories, mines etc. As per this act all the companies who has at least 10 employee’s has to pay gratuity.
+The gratuity act was originally passed in 1972.
+This act covers all the workers or employee’s in various companies, factories, mines, etc. As per this act, all the companies who have at least 10 employee’s have to pay gratuity.

-There are 3 criteria’s for for an employee to become eligible for Gratuity which are as:
+There are 3 criteria’s for an employee to become eligible for Gratuity which is as:

-Where as as per the rule under section 4(2), 5 years doesn’t mean 365 days/ year.
-As per this rule an employee who satisfies the criteria given below is eligible for Gratuity, the criteria is as –
+Whereas as per the rule under section 4(2), 5 years doesn’t mean 365 days/ year.
+As per this rule, an employee who satisfies the criteria given below is eligible for Gratuity, the criteria are as –

 This rule is will not be applicable if the employee dies or becomes disable while he is still working.
-In that case company will provide Gratuity to such employee or the nominee.
+In that case, the company will provide Gratuity to such employee or the nominee.

-In current situation all the government employee’s have a tax benefit on their gratuity.
-There will be no tax on the amount received as gratuity for government employee’s for state government, central government or a local authority.
+In the current situation all the government employee has a tax benefit on their gratuity.
+There will be no tax on the amount received as gratuity for government employees for state government, central government or a local authority.

 For non-government i.e. private sector or public sector employee’s tax exemption is depending upon either the employer company is covered under gratuity act or not.